AbdulrahmanMohammadSalem/My-Projects-Portfolio/Bank Simulation #2/README.md

 # Bank Simulation #2
+*For more information about this project, please visit [its respective page](https://abdulrahmanmohammadsalem.github.io/CppConsoleApps/Bank-Simulation-1/) on [my website](https://abdulrahmanmohammadsalem.github.io).*

-## License — Personal Use Only
+# License — Personal Use Only
 - *This project is © 2025 Abdulrahman Mohammad Salem and is licensed under the [SALEM PERSONAL-USE LICENSE (SPUL) v1.0](https://github.com/AbdulrahmanMohammadSalem/My-Projects-Portfolio/blob/main/LICENSE).*
 - *You may view and use the code for private, non-commercial projects only.
 You may NOT fork, modify, redistribute, or claim ownership.*
-- *For permission beyond personal use contact: abdulrahman.mohammad.salem@gmail.com.*
+- *For permission beyond personal use contact: abdulrahmansalem.contact@gmail.com.*

-## Project Structure
+# Project Structure
 The project consists of the following categories of header files:

 ### 1. Core Entities